konsumer/learnsql/README.md

 ```

 This describes some `Employees` who work in various departments.
 The department `INSERT`s are adding  employees, by id, to the department & not all employees have a department.
-You records looks like this:
+Your records looks like this:

 ```sql
 SELECT * FROM Employees;